CodingOnBush/SwiftUI-Book-App/README.md

   * SwiftUI and Swift

 ## Functionalities with images
-At the begining I wanted to create an app to track my reading speed with a chronometer in the app and you indicate your current page at the end of a reading session.
-I didn't well managed my time so I made an app to store my books because I wanted to deliver a clean and functional work.
-It's a student project in my 4th year of engineering at ESIEA France.
+At the begining I wanted to create an app to track my reading speed with a chronometer in the app and indicate you your current page at the end of a reading session.
+To deliver a clean and functional work I have chosen to create an app to only store books.
+It's a student project for my 4th year of engineering at ESIEA France.

 #### Main view